Understanding the Basics of Cannabis Farm Irrigation Systems

 Implementing Regular Maintenance Checks

-- Inspect pipes for leaks or damage
+- Look for leaks or damage in pipes

 - Clean filters and nozzles